glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 This is confirmed further by the [AWS p3 run, which takes 1m44s](v100_run.log).
 Individual CUDA accelerated processing steps are easily 10 times faster than the equivalent steps on the mx250, but the overall process is only twice as fast.

+Especially on the V100 there would be the possibility to cache intermediate outputs in memory.
+Also the current code processes the bursts and subswaths sequentially, rather than in parallel.
+Thus, performance on a V100 type GPU should easily be within the 30 seconds range, with simple programming efforts.

 ## Requirements